Super-Patriot (Marvel Comics): Patric List

-Second Super Patriot: John Walker
+John Walker

-John Walker became the Super Patriot before taking on the mantle of Captain America following Steve Rogers resignation.
-He was apparently killed by Scourge in issue 350 although this turned out to be a conspiracy by the US Government who gave him the new identity Jack Daniels and the uniform that Steve Rogers had worn as the Captain (in fact, one of the reasons that triggered Rogers’ resignation was that the Government was claiming they held the copyright to the Captain America design).
-Daniels as he was now would fight as USAgent.
+John Walker is introduced as the second Super-Patriot before taking on the mantle of Captain America following Steve Rogers' resignation.
+He is apparently killed by the Scourge of the Underworld, but is later revealed to have survived.
+His death was faked as part of a conspiracy enacted by the government, who gave him Steve Rogers' uniform and the new identity of Jack Daniels.

-Third Super Patriot: Mike Farrell
+Mike Farrell

-Super-Patriot III aka Mike Farrell was created in Captain America #237 by Chris Claremont, Roger McKenzie and Sal Buscema.
+The third Super-Patriot, Mike Farrell was created in Captain America #237 by Chris Claremont, Roger McKenzie and Sal Buscema.

-Ex firefighter Mike Farrell joined the Watchdogs sometime later but ran afoul of the terrorists for his guilt over the death of a sleeping janitor in a building he and other members of the Watchdogs burnt down.
-Turning to Bernie Rosenthal for help when the Watchdogs sought to kill him to rid themselves of a problem, both Farrell and Rosenthal were kidnapped by the group.
-Captain America and U.S.Agent infiltrated the Watchdogs headquarters and freed their captives but afterwards Farrell turned himself over to Captain America insisting he be punished for his part in the Watchdogs atrocities and the murder of the janitor.
+Mike Farrell is a former firefighter who joins the Watchdogs, but soon leaves the group due to his guilt over the death of a janitor in a building he and other members of the Watchdogs burned down.
+Farrell is kidnapped by the Watchdogs, but is rescued by Captain America and U.S. Agent along with the group's other captives.
+Farrell turns himself in, insisting he be punished for his involvement with the Watchdogs.

-Later, Farrell began blaming Captain America for all the problems he had suffered in his life and teamed up with a mutant called Dead-Ringer aka Louis Dexter to start a campaign to destroy Captain America's reputation.
-Dead-Ringer would use his mutant power of mimicry to appear as various dead super-villains while Farrell would dress as Captain America and fight the villains sloppily causing collateral damage and tarnishing the real Captain America's image.
-Farrell also set himself up alternatively as a superhero called the Super-Patriot to likewise show Captain America up by appearing as the superior superhero in staged public fights.
+Farrell later begins blaming Captain America for all the problems he had suffered in his life and works with the mutant Dead-Ringer to destroy Captain America's reputation.
+Dead-Ringer would use his mutant power of mimicry to appear as various supervillains while Farrell would dress as Captain America and fight the villains, causing collateral damage.
+Farrell also assumes the identity of Super-Patriot, intending to appear superior to Captain America in staged public fights.
+After a long cat-and-mouse game with Captain America, Farrell is accidentally killed by Dead-Ringer.

-After a long cat-and-mouse game with the real Captain America, Farrell was accidentally killed by Dead-Ringer when the mutant was appearing as Death-Stalker.
-Revelations of a brain tumor suggested to his friends and doctors Mike was not in full control of his actions.